MelihOzaslan01/HyperDev/Readme.md

 # <div align="center">HyperDev Case</div>

 </br>
-You can reach my project that I prepared using.
-Net 6 and MVC.
+You can reach my project that I prepared using .Net 6 and MVC.

 </br>